ayaz-amin/secnd-interview-solutions/README.md

 # Machine Learning Intern Assessment Project

 ## Project Overview
-In this 2-3 hour assessment, you'll develop a model to classify product images into their respective categories.
+In this 2 day assessment, you'll develop a model to classify product images into their respective categories.
 This project tests your computer vision skills, feature engineering approach, and model selection decisions.

 ## Dataset
-We will be using a subset of the "44k Products" dataset which contains:
+We will be using a subset of the assessment dataset which contains:
 - High-resolution product images
 - Multiple category labels per product
 - Product descriptions and metadata
 - A diverse range of product types
+- The link to the dataset is [here](https://drive.google.com/file/d/1vWl0jXYcxNcNvSBNp8-53aJQkJE-3-fe/view?usp=sharing)

 For this assessment:
 - You will work with a subset of 1,500 images across 5 selected categories